aryarajeev000/E-Commerce-Website-/README.md

 **Frontend**
 React Setup
-The frontend is built with React.
-It includes components for various pages and uses React Router for navigation between them.
+The front end is built with React.
+It includes components for various pages and uses React Router to navigate between them.

 **Admin Panel**
 The admin panel includes features for managing categories, products, and orders.
 It provides CRUD operations for both categories and products.

 **Shopping Cart**
-The shopping cart allows users to add, update, and remove products.Users can view their order history, and admins can manage order statuses.
+The shopping cart allows users to add, update, and remove products.
+Users can view their order history, and admins can manage order statuses.